A gleaming gold bar on an executive desk representing the safest financial jurisdictions for global wealth protection.

 Switzerland’s government debt-to-GDP ratio of approximately 40% is among the lowest of any advanced economy globally.
 Better still, Switzerland operates under a constitutional “debt brake” (Schuldenbremse), a hard legal limit that prohibits the federal government from running structural deficits.

-Singapore’s headline debt-to-GDP ratio of approximately 168% looks alarming at first glance, but Singapore’s government debt consists almost entirely of securities issued to fund the mandatory pension savings system.
+Singapore’s headline debt-to-GDP ratio of approximately 140.6% (based on 2025/2026 IMF data) looks alarming at first glance, but Singapore’s government debt consists almost entirely of securities issued to fund the mandatory pension savings system.
 Singapore’s net asset position is actually positive.

 Government Gross Debt-to-GDP (%)